aferodeveloper/afero-devdocs/docs/Inspector.md

 #### Afero System Attributes

-The attributes shown in the AFERO SYSTEM ATTRIBUTES tab are generally set by the Cloud and read by the ASR module, but they can also be set by ASR.
+The attributes shown in the <span class="UIText">AFERO SYSTEM ATTRIBUTES</span> tab are generally set by the Cloud and read by the ASR module, but they can also be set by ASR.
 For a description of these attributes, refer to the [Device Attribute Registry](../AttrRegistry).

 ### Connection - Wi-Fi/Bluetooth Signal Strength